-The VIM-1 block, located in Lower Magdalena valley, in which the Company holds a 50% working interest, is in the exploration phase.
+The VIM-1 block, located in Lower Magdalena valley, in which the Company holds a 50% working interest, is in the exploration and production phase.
 Parex holds the remaining 50% working interest and is the operator of the block.
-The VIM-1 exploration and production contract provides for a 6 year exploration period and a 24 year production period.
-In February 2020, the Company announced successful testing results from La-Belleza-1 well that was drilled on the block in 2019.
+The VIM-1 exploration and production contract provides for a six-year exploration period and a 24-year production period.
 On December 30, 2020, an amendment to the contract was signed to formalize the approval to extend the area of the block by 32,000 acres to cover the complete area of the La Belleza-1 discovery.
-As a condition to this extension, Parex and Frontera have committed to drill one additional exploration well in the extended area within the 24 month period following the area extension.
+As a condition to this extension, Parex and Frontera committed to drilling one additional exploration well in the extended area within the 24-month period following the area extension.